nathnp/DingDong.txt/README.md

 ![](/Assets/dingdong.png)

 DingDong.txt is a SubGHZ playlist for the Flipper Zero.
-It is built off of [doorbells folder](https://github.com/UberGuidoZ/Flipper/tree/main/Sub-GHz/Doorbells) from [UberGuidoZ](https://github.com/UberGuidoZ)
+It is built off of the [doorbells folder](https://github.com/UberGuidoZ/Flipper/tree/main/Sub-GHz/Doorbells) from [UberGuidoZ](https://github.com/UberGuidoZ)

 ## Install and Use